yaman-lk/web-portal/README.md

 https://colorlib.com/wp/template/real-estate-2/

 🔘 css and scripts are already added to the angular.json
-🔘 so you are no need to care about css and scripts(space, space)
+🔘 so you are no need to care about css and scripts
 🔘 use the suitable html files in template for the pages that you are creating

 >**images may not show in your pages**